Asian Art Outpost

 The second means ability, talent, skill, capacity, capable, able, and can even mean competent.

-Together, the compound word can mean "capacity for wisdom", "useful knowledge", or even "mental power".
-Obviously this translates more clearly into English as "intelligence".
+Together, 知能 can mean “capacity for wisdom,” “useful knowledge,” or even “mental power.”
+Obviously, this translates more clearly into English as “intelligence.”

 知In modern Japan, they tend to use a version of the first character without the bottom radical.
 If your audience for this artwork is Japanese, please click on the Kanji to the right instead of the button above.